buuzai/human-benchmark-but-in-exe/README.md

 pyinstaller --onefile --windowed --icon=reactiontimeicon.ico reaction_time.py
 ```

-The executable lands in `dist/`.
+Find the build in `dist/`.

 ## How to play

 1. Click anywhere to start.
-2. Wait on the red screen.
+2. Sit tight on red.
-3. The moment it turns green, click as fast as you can.
+3. Green hits — click as fast as you can.
-4. Click to keep going, or press **R** to wipe your stats.
+4. Keep clicking to log more attempts, or hit **R** to reset.

+Jump the gun before green and it logs a 350 ms penalty into your average.
+Patience pays.

-## A note on timing accuracy
+## Timing accuracy

-The clock starts the instant tkinter flushes the green repaint — the closest point the toolkit gives you to "green is now on screen."
-It can't account for monitor/compositor presentation lag (only a photodiode rig could), so your numbers may read a few ms higher than a hardware-measured reaction.
-It's consistent enough to compare your own attempts, just don't treat it as lab-grade.
+The clock arms the instant tkinter flushes the green repaint — the nearest thing the toolkit offers to "green is actually on screen."
+It can't measure monitor/compositor presentation lag (you'd need a photodiode for that), so readings may sit a few ms above a hardware-measured time.
+Plenty consistent for beating your own scores, just not lab-grade.